EgoPvP/erp_towscript/readme.md

-Locale | The Language of the messages send by the script JobRestriction | Whether or not only a certain ESX Job should be allowed to use the Tow-Function NeededJob | The Job needed to use the Tow-Function EnableCommand | Should the `/tow` Comand be enabled?
+Locale | The Language of the messages send by the script JobRestriction | Whether or not only a certain ESX Job should be allowed to use the Tow-Function NeededJob | The Job needed to use the Tow-Function EnableCommand | Should the `/tow` Command be enabled?
 VehicleRange  | How far away can a Car Stand behind the Flatbed to be recognized OnlyStoppedEngines | Should Vehicles with a running Engine be allowed to be Towed FlatbedDistance | The Distance a Vehicle should be teleported to when unloading it from the Flatbed